 We understand restrictions on travel have created difficult situations for international students and their families.
 Find out about the various support services for students, including financial support and support for mental health and wellbeing.

-A range of spaces are open on campus, including the Library.
-The University will continue to follow government advice to manage the gradual re-opening of more spaces.
-All services currently available online will continue to provide remote access.
+The University will continue to follow government advice in regards to the opening of spaces on campus.
+Currently most on-campus services are closed due to the current Public Health Order, with remote access available where possible.
 Refer to the access to campus services information for the latest updates.

 Tests, exams and assessments will continue to be conducted online unless otherwise advised.

 Unit of study outlines will be updated with assessment details and students will be notified via Canvas, as well as through ongoing communication with their unit coordinators and faculty where appropriate.